balena-io/balena-cli/doc/cli.markdown

 path to a png image to replace the splash screen

-#### --dont-check-device-type
+#### --dont-check-arch

-Disables check for matching device types in image and application
+Disables check for matching architecture in image and application

 #### --pin-device-to-release, -p